Taste the tradition in our range of Chinese black tea.

 Buy Chinese black tea online or in-store at The Tea Centre tea shops

 Here at The Tea Centre, we pride ourselves on the elite quality of our tea and work hard to make them luxurious and thoroughly enjoyable.
 You will notice how our Chinese Black teas are beautifully fragrant and enticing, with elements of sweetness, smokiness and bitterness in different teas across our range.
 All part of our plan in making you the finest tea possible.

 Making a pot or a cup of Chinese black tea with loose leaves is not as hard as it sounds, with easy-to-use infusers and strainers available.
-However, if you are looking for a quicker alternative, we do also offer a range of teas in silk pyramid tea bags, including black tea bags, green tea bags and herbal tea bags.
+However, if you are looking for a quicker alternative, we do also offer a range of teas in biodegradable pyramid tea bags, including black tea bags, green tea bags and herbal tea bags.